nawabahmadreshi/documentation/pages/features/deepviews.md

 ## Customizing Deepview content

-The default Deepview template simply displays the content of three parameters from the link's [data dictionary]({{base.url}}/getting-started/link-configuration).
+The default Deepview template simply displays the content from three of the link's [control parameters]({{base.url}}/getting-started/link-configuration).
 You can specify the content of these parameters when creating your link to control what will display in that link’s Deepview.
 If nothing is set for a particular link, we will gracefully fall back to the OG values set for your entire app in _Settings > Link Settings > Social Media Display Customization._

 | Key | Value
 | --- | ---